AARNet/Introduction_to_Jupyter_notebooks/_episodes/03-Why_use_Jupyter_Notebooks.md

 teaching: 5
 exercises: 5
 questions:
-- What are Jupyter Notebooks used for?
+- "What are Jupyter Notebooks used for?"
 objectives:
-- Understand why notebooks are used and who uses them
+- "Understand why notebooks are used and who uses them activity"
-activity:
- - Talk about a variety of applications
+- "Talk about a variety of applications"
 keypoints:
- - Notebooks are used by all kinds of people, for lots of different reasons
+- "Notebooks are used by all kinds of people, for lots of different reasons"
 ---

 ## Why use Jupyter Notebooks?